tc39/proposal-shadowrealm/README.md

 ## Shim

-A shim implementation of the Realm API can be found [here](shim/README.md):
+A shim implementation of the Realm API can be found [here](shim/README.md).

+And you can play around with the Shim [here](https://rawgit.com/caridy/proposal-realms/master/shim/examples/simple.html).

 ## Contributing